yuanw/learning-type-family/README.md

 * Kind Polymorphism

 ## Moivation
-Why we care about Type-level programming ?
+Why do we care about Type-level programming ?

 TODO